 Urgent: Contact the Prime Minister and ask her to stop the 'cull'

 Urgent: Write to your local paper and back our dairy boycott

 Urgent: Contact your MP to tell them ‘Badgers will fight back at the polls’

 Urgent: Contact Michelle McIlveen.
 No to badger 'culling' in Northern Ireland!

 Sadly, badgers are being shot in areas of England as part of a terminally misguided attempt to control TB in cattle.
 Last year, 'culls' of badgers took place in Gloucestershire, Somerset and Dorset.
-In 2016, areas in Herefordshire, Cornwall, Devon and Dorset and further parts of Gloucestershire have been added.
+In 2016, areas in Herefordshire, Cornwall, Devon and Dorset and further parts of Gloucestershire had been added.
+There are fears that more areas will be added in 2017.
 All this to appease the bloody dairy industry for a mess of its own making.
 They are scapegoats for farmers' failings and outrageous political backslapping.
 Thankfully the Welsh Government has reversed policy to kill badgers and is now pursuing vaccination of wildlife (although this too is now under threat).
 Despite becoming ever more isolated, the Government in England has pressed ahead with this wide-reaching extermination of indigenous British wildlife.

 Please stand up for the badger!